• Facebook

 A casserole of loaded corn casserole topped with bacon, red peppers and green onions.

-Corn casserole is a traditional side that’s found on millions of holiday menus around the country every year.
-I’ve taken the classic corn casserole and pumped up the flavors with the addition of a variety of fresh and colorful ingredients.
+Corn casserole is a traditional side dish recipe that’s found on millions of holiday menus around the country every year.
+I’ve taken the classic corn casserole recipe and pumped up the flavors with the addition of a variety of fresh and colorful ingredients.
 Corn casserole will never be the same again!

 Cornbread mix, corn and creamed corn in a mixing bowl.